On this page

 Build partnerships with families

-- Value family members’ knowledge of each child or young person.
+Value family and community members’ knowledge of each child or young person.

 - Value the family’s contributions to, and role in, each child or young person’s life.